 “No big deal.
 I’ll just transfer the site to a regular hosting company and stop paying the huge monthly fee.”

-Nope.
 You don’t think they’ve thought of that?
 That fancy DIY website builder software your site is built with requires custom, proprietary server-side code to make it work.
-Unlike most reputable design shops (ahem, like Tangled Web Media) who build websites on a standardized GPL (General Public License) platform that will work almost any normal server, your free site will only work on theirs.
+Unlike most reputable design shops (ahem, like Tangled Web Media) who build websites on a standardized GPL (General Public License) platform that will work on almost any hosting environment, your free site will only work on theirs.
 But it gets even worse because…

 You Don’t Own Your Own Online Identity